Personal tips and equipment advice from a pro to achieve enviable holiday snaps

 Being able to photograph and document our travels has never been easier.
-A couple of taps on the Camera app and most of us would consider our efforts worthy enough for the world to see on social media.
+A couple of taps on the Camera app and most of us would consider our efforts worthy enough for the world to see.

-Taking a good quality, albeit convenient photo is one thing, but putting the time in to consider the equipment we use beyond a smartphone is a simple, worthwhile task for achieving better shots.
-So to is putting the time in to skillfully edit the better images we get, which is frequently overlooked by those of us not concerned about venturing beyond the default filters on Instagram.
+Taking a good quality, albeit convenient photo is one thing, but putting the time in to consider the tools we use beyond a smartphone is a simple, worthwhile task for achieving better shots.
+So to is putting the time in to more skillfully edit shots, which is something that can be easily overlooked by relying on the default filters on Instagram.
 Something that Toby Thomas certainly doesn’t overlook when it comes to travel photography.
 Below, he shares some personal tips and camera advice for capturing and editing a great photo to enviable standards.